chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

-Here is an exaple of querying the metadata for an NFT.
+Here is an example of querying the metadata for an NFT.
 In this example it is a cat NFT collection.
 The core function that you call to get this data is the tokenURI function.
 Notice this takes an input, this is the ID of the NFT.
 An NFT contract could have any amount of NFTs linked to it, and they are indexed by their ID.
-This retuns the token URI data, which is a JSON file with data about the NFT.
+This returns the token URI data, which is a JSON file with data about the NFT.

 ---